brendanzab/moniker/README.md

 [gitter-badge]: https://badges.gitter.im/brendanzab/moniker.svg
 [gitter-lobby]: https://gitter.im/brendanzab/moniker

-Moniker makes it easy to track usages variables across nested scopes in programming language implementations.
+Moniker makes it simple to track variables across nested scopes in programming language implementations.

 Instead of implementing name-handling code by hand (which is often tedious and